rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 ## Task 2: Explore data

-In this section, we will do basic data exploration, looking at database objects, and try to understand the target data to some extent.
+In this section, we will do basic data exploration, looking at database objects, and try to develop basic understanding of the target dataset.

-8. Data Exploration: Check class of an object (data table).
+1. Data Exploration: Check class of an object (data table).
     The database table appears as "ore.frame".
 An ore.frame is the R object representation of the data table.

     ```
       class(CUST_INSUR_LTV)
     ```

-9. Data Exploration: Get column names (attributes) for a table.
+2. Data Exploration: Get column names (attributes) for a table.
     The column names appear in an ordered list and can be referenced based on this order.

     ```
       colnames(CUST_INSUR_LTV)